LaPingvino/openteacher/BUSINESS_CARD_MODULES.md

 ## Overview

-The business card generation functionality allows OpenTeacher to create promotional "business card" images that can be used to promote the software.
-This feature was originally implemented in Python using PyQt5 for graphics rendering and has been ported to Go using the standard `image` package.
+The business card generation functionality allows Recuerdo to create promotional "business card" images that can be used to promote the software.
+This feature was originally implemented in Python using PyQt5 for graphics rendering in OpenTeacher and has been ported to Go using the standard `image` package.

 ## Ported Modules